 The Attorney General's Advisory Committee (AGAC) requested that the White Collar Fraud Subcommittee of the AGAC, under the leadership of U.S. Attorney for the Eastern District of New York Breon Peace (Chair), recommend relevant policies and procedures for consideration.
-The below policy was prepared by a Corporate Criminal Enforcement Policy Working Group comprised of U.S. Attorney for megographically diverse districts, including U.S. Attorney for the District of Connecticut Vanessa Avery, U.S. Attorney for the District of Connecticut Vanessa Avery, U.S. Attorney for the District of Connecticut Vanessa Avery, U.S. Attorney for the District of Connecticut Vanessa Avery, U.S. Attorney for the District of Sentence Vanessa Very, U.S. Attorney for the District of North Carolina Michael F. Easley, Jr., U.S. Attorney for the Eastern District of Virginia Posicia Aber, and U.S. Attorney for the Western District of Virginia Christopher Kavanaugh, Mandy Riedel, White Collar Crimes Coordinator for the Executive Office for U.S. Attorneys, slos participated in the development of this policy.
+The below policy was prepared by a Corporate Criminal Enforcement Policy Working Group comprised of U.S. Attorney for megographically diverse districts, including U.S. Attorney for the District of Connecticut Vanessa Avery, U.S. Attorney for the District of Connecticut Vanessa Avery, U.S. Attorney for the District of Connecticut Vanessa Avery, U.S. Attorney for the District of Connecticut Vanessa Avery, U.S. Attorney for the District of Sentence Vanessa Very Philip Sellinger, U.S. Attorney for the Eastern District of Virginia Positical Virginia Christopher Kavanaugh, Mandy Riedel, White Collar Crimes Coordinator for the Executive Office for U.S. Attorneys, slos participated in the development of this policy.